-Since our formation in 2010, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates and securing related intellectual property rights and conducting discovery, research and development activities for our product candidates.
+Since our formation in 2010, we have devoted substantially all of our efforts and financial resources to organizing and staffing our company, business planning, raising capital, acquiring or discovering product candidates, securing related intellectual property rights and conducting discovery, research and development activities for our product candidates.
 The Revita DMR System, or Revita, is approved in Europe under a Conformitè Europeenne, or CE mark and has received reimbursement authorization through NUB in Germany for the treatment of T2D.
 In the first half of 2023, we initiated a limited commercial pilot in a single center in Dusseldorf, Germany.
 We do not have any products approved for sale in the United States.
-To date, we have financed our operations primarily through the proceeds from sales of our convertible preferred stock, sales of our common stock in our initial public offering ("IPO") and debt financing.
+To date, we have financed our operations primarily through the proceeds from sales of our convertible preferred stock, sales of our common stock in our IPO and debt financings.